Imran4424/Machine-Learning-Models/README.md

 The provided dataset's disorder or impurity is measured by entropy.

-The values of the feature vectors linked to each data point are used for splitting the messy data in the decision tree.
+The values of the feature vectors linked to each data point are used to split the messy data in the decision tree.
 With each split, the data becomes more homogenous which will decrease the entropy.
-But in average case, some data in some nodes will not be homogenous and that will result into higher entropy values.
-With higher entropy it is really hard to classify the dataset (or sub-dataset for sub-trees).
+But in the average case, some data in some nodes will not be homogenous and that will result in higher entropy values.
+With higher entropy, it is really hard to classify the dataset (or sub-dataset for sub-trees).
 When the tree eventually reaches the terminal or leaf node, the highest level of purity is applied.

 The entropy of a dataset calculated by Shannon’s entropy formula